Increasing efficiency by automating a full-line factory for battery cathode material production

 Heading for higher efficiency

-This is where Plant Simulation in the Tecnomatix® portfolio comes into play, one of the solutions of the Xcelerator portfolio, a comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+This is where Plant Simulation in the Tecnomatix® portfolio comes into play, one of the solutions of the Siemens Xcelerator business platform of software, hardware and services.
 The system was implemented by HCM in September 2021.
 The first step after implementation was to simulate the existing production line and adjust the differences to the real outcome, delivering simulation results that were consistent with the behavior of the production processes.
 “Tecnomatix accurately simulates the output, energy consumption, labor and production cost, helping us transfer from lab scale to industrial scale,” says William Chen, assistant vice president, production technology and quality control, HCM Material Business.
 “The system also helped us analyze manufacturing bottlenecks and improve the energy consumption and cost, which addresses the core value of the EV industry – reducing carbon emissions.”

 After this first phase of verification, HCM used the software to simulate the best deployment for each working station.
 Because some of the stations were working in cycling processes and others in batch processes, it was critical to deploy each working station properly.
 Otherwise, the equipment idle time would greatly reduce the production efficiency.
 Using Tecnomatix greatly reduced the equipment idle time and improved the production efficiency.
 For example, using Plant Simulation increased production efficiency of its sand mill by 15 percent, the utilization rate of the Roller Hearth Kiln (RHK) by 10 percent and reduced nitrogen consumption by 10 percent and electricity by 5 percent.